-The 3D-printing revolution has shifted paradigms left and right, from food to fashion to sustainability.
+The 3D printing revolution has shifted paradigms left and right, from food to fashion to sustainability.
 The technology’s functions have already been reinvented countless times, but when printing big objects, a 3D printer could only print objects up to a certain size before it needed to segment the object into parts.
 Until now.

-A group of creators at the Institute for Advanced Architecture of Catalonia (IAAC) have adapted modern robotics to the 3D-printing industry to create the Minibuilders, a group of three separate robots that work together to produce additive 3D-printing on a large scale.
+A group of creators at the Institute for Advanced Architecture of Catalonia (IAAC) have adapted modern robotics to the 3D printing industry to create the Minibuilders, a group of three separate robots that work together to produce additive 3D printing on a large scale.

 The second stage is the Grip Robot.
 It grips onto the foundation and continues the printing process once the Foundation Robot can print no higher.
 It is responsible for creating the windows, walls and ceiling of the building.

 The Vacuum Robot attaches itself to the outside of the building with a suction cup and a vacuum generator, giving it the power to move freely all over the place and reinforce the walls and ceiling by printing freeform, non-parallel patterns.
-Like the icing on a cake, this is the stage that brings the 3D-printed building to a whole new level.
+Like the icing on a cake, this is the stage that brings the 3D printed building to a whole new level.

 No more large contracting teams creating houses out of termite food.
-One person, a laptop and a couple robots can make anything from a yurt to a mansion — anywhere in the world (if there’s enough 3D-printing material).
+One person, a laptop and a couple robots can make anything from a yurt to a mansion — anywhere in the world (if there’s enough 3D printing material).
 Now our dream mansion on that deserted island from Pirates of the Caribbean isn’t as impossible as it seems.

 The project was developed by IAAC students Shihui Jin, Stuart Maggs, Dori Sadan and Cristina Nan, who were advised by IAAC faculty Saša Jokić and Petr Novikov.
 To see the robots in action, check out the Minibuilders site.